 You know the story.
-You go into a room and completely forget why you went there!
-Or you forgot where you put your keys.
-Does this mean that you have dementia or is this a normal part of aging?
-In the vast number of cases, this is normal.
-Recognizing the difference between normal aging and dementia can help to guide your future decisions.
+You forget why you entered a room.
+You don’t remember where you left your keys.
+Is this dementia or normal aging?
+Please don’t panic.
+Frequently, memory lapse as we age is normal.
+Differentiating between normal aging and dementia can help you make future decisions.

 What is Normal Aging?

-Memory problems are not necessarily a consequence of dementia.
+Memory problems are not always a result of dementia.
 Memory problems can be caused by several other factors, many of which are reversible.
-Ask for a complete physical exam with labs to rule out any other cause of dementia-like symptoms.
-Other possible causes of memory issues include:
+Possible causes of memory problems include:

 - Anti-Parkinson drugs